Nigerian Storyteller Tosinger Is Bringing Africans Back To Their Roots

 I put this team together, put the plan in motion, and the response has been good so far.

 I chose those three queens because of their stories and their role when the white colonial masters came.
 How strong they were, how they were fighters.
-Queen Nzinga in particularly, was a gangster.
+Queen Nzinga in particular, was a gangster.
 She was a gangster queen.
 She adopted the Portuguese way of life, even adopted Christianity to try and infiltrate their culture.
 She changed her name and the way she dressed, all so that she could negotiate with them.
-When she eventually met with the Portugese trademaster, he wouldn't give her a seat and so she sat on one of her servants - a savage move, but she's know for being very intelligent and diplomatic.
-Queen Yaa and her woman led army are known for defending the sacred stool of the Ashanti Kingdom of Ghana.
-It was a golden stool that was almost stolen for the British Queen and when the men were to scared to protect it, the women fighters won it back.
+When she eventually met with the Portuguese trade master, he wouldn't give her a seat and so she sat on one of her servants - a savage move, but she's known for being very intelligent and diplomatic.
+Queen Yaa and her woman-led army are known for defending the sacred stool of the Ashanti Kingdom of Ghana.
+It was a golden stool that was almost stolen for the British Queen and when the men were too scared to protect it, the women fighters won it back.
 All of their stories jumped out at me, but a lot of factors went into me choosing these three queens.

 Do you hope to turn #We3Queens into a series?
 What are your dreams for the project?